IN THIS ARTICLE

 Q: How can I set up SPF and DKIM?

-Here is a step-by-step Amazon’s instruction on how to set up these records.
+Here is a step-by-step instruction from Amazon on how to set up these records.

 Q: What SPF should I add?